plancksecurity/planck-proxy/README.md

 ### Extra key and keys dir

-To import the extra key into the planck Gate, the keypair must be placed into the `keys_dir` defined in the `settings.py` file.
+To import the extra key into the planck Proxy, the keypair must be placed into the `keys_dir` defined in the `settings.py` file.
 By default this directory is set to the `keys` folder in the root of this same project.
 Since all the keys in the `keys_dir`will be imported, you need to specify the FPR for the extra key through the `EXTRA_KEYS` setting.